Chanderi Inscription of ʽAlāʼ al-Dīn Khaljī: Date and importance

+The inscription is dated 20 Sha'ban 711 A.H. on the Islamic calendar, a date that corresponds to 10 December 1311 C.E. making it the oldest-known Islamic inscription from Chanderi.

 Publication

 The inscription was first mentioned in 1924-25 by M. B. Garde in the annual reports of the Gwalior State archaeological department.
 Later it was published in Indian Historical Quarterly, and listed in the Annual Report on Indian Epigraphy.
 An edition appeared in the 1968 volume of Epigraphia Indica, Persian and Arabic Supplement.
 The inscription was later listed in a volume by M. Willis.

 Location

 The inscription, lost for a number of years, was located by Muzaffar Ansari who donated it to the Archaeological Museum, Chanderi, where it is registered under the number AMC 97/98.
 The museum is under the supervision of the Archaeological Survey of India.